jakobzhao/geog371/labs/lab04/readme.md

 ```

-To submit this practical exercise, you will need to submit the url of the GitHub repository to **Canvas Dropbox**.
-On the assignment tab,  check the item of this PE, press the `Submit Assignment` button to submit your PE report.
-Please contact the instructor or TA if you have any difficulty.
+Once you complete this lab assignment, please make sure both the github repository and the web site work appropriately.
+Then, you will need to submit the url of the GitHub repository to **Canvas Dropbox**.
+(On the assignment tab,  press the `Submit Assignment` button to submit.
+Please contact the instructor or TA if you have any difficulty.)

 ## References: